everyday-as/craft-waitwhile/README.md

 # Craft CMS Waitwhile Integration

-This plugin currently only gets certain waitlist API methods.
+This plugin communicates directly with Waitwhile's API.
 View the documentation for more information.

+You can display information in templates or create a booking or put someone in the queue.

 ## Documentation